 Adaptogen Chocolate Truffles

-- In a small bowl stir together the unsweetened cocoa powder, the 1 TBSP and 2 tsps honey, and the rest of the truffle filling ingredients.
+- In a small bowl stir together the unsweetened cocoa powder and the rest of the filling ingredients.
 Use a rubber spatula or the back of a metal spoon to work everything together until smooth.

-- Put the filling into the freezer to firm up for 5-10 min
+- Put the filling in the freezer to firm up for 5-10 minutes.

 - Melt the semi-sweet chocolate chips and coconut oil together over very low heat in a saucepan or double boiler.
 Stir continually to combine.

 - With a small spoon, fill 14 of the cavities in the candy mold about 1/3 full with the melted chocolate.
 Use the back of a spoon to spread the chocolate up the sides of the mold.

 - Put the chocolate mold into the freezer for 5 minutes or until the chocolate is hardened.